matiascr/etiquette/README.md

 end
 ```

-Now we have a specification such that:
+Such that we now have a specification

 ```elixir
 iex> Example.Spec.is_header_packet?(<<1::1, "A random string inside 30 bytes"::30>>)